 Of the different baby positions in the womb, the occiput anterior position is the most common, and ideal, position for delivery.
 In this position, the baby is head-first and facing his mother’s back.
 With his head slightly turned to the side and his chin tucked in, the smallest part of his head will be the first part through the birth canal.

-Another position in which the baby is head-first is the occiput posterior position.
+Another of the baby positions in the womb in which the baby is head-first is the occiput posterior position.
 The difference between this position and the occiput anterior position is that here, the baby is facing his mother's abdomen, not her back.
 The baby, then, is not in the ideal position to get his head through the birth canal as easily.
 This results in a difficult and prolonged delivery, oftentimes called back labor.
 While most babies will rotate into the correct position on their own, if there is not room to do so, the doctor might have to manually rotate the baby.

 Breech presentations are not favored baby positions in the womb.
 A frank breech is the most common of breach presentations.
 The baby’s buttocks are nearest to the birth canal and his legs lie vertically in front of his body so that his feet are next to his head.
 In a complete breech, the baby's buttocks are nearest the birth canal and his knees are folded so that his feet are next to his buttocks.
 A footling breach is when the baby’s buttocks are near the birth canal, but one or both of his feet are pointing down and will be the first part through the birth canal.

 In most cases, though not all, doctors agree that breech presentations are not ideal for vaginal delivery.
 If a baby is in a breech position and the doctor cannot rotate him, the doctor will most likely recommend a cesarean delivery.
 This is because vaginal delivery of a baby in a breech position presents complications and danger to the baby.
 Since the baby's head will be the last part through the birth canal, interruption of the his blood and oxygen supply can occur.